ephemeralwx/VisioALS/README.md

 ### How the Linguistic Profile Works

-The `LinguisticProfileExtractor` analyzes a patient's writing corpus across five dimensions:
+VisioALS includes a profile extractor module that analyzes a patient's writing corpus and extracts the following:

-1. **Vocabulary metrics**: average sentence length, type-token ratio (vocabulary diversity), distinctive words and phrases identified via TF-IDF analysis
-2. **Structural patterns**: distribution of sentence types (declarative, questions, fragments, imperatives), average response length
-3. **Register and tone**: formality score computed from contraction rate, average word length, and passive voice usage
-4. **Signature phrases**: most common filler words, sentence openers/closers, and recurring n-gram catchphrases
-5. **Subjective style**: humor style, emotional valence, and tone description via LLM analysis of representative samples
+avg sentence length, vocabulary diversity, sentence type, average response length, formality, recurring catchphrases, humor style, tone

-The resulting profile is stored as JSON and summarized into a natural-language description that's included in every response generation prompt.
+The resulting profile is stored as JSON and summarized into a short description that's included in every response generation prompt.

 ### How Preference Learning Works